 New Year's Eve parties and clubbing in London

-CANDLELIGHT CLUB: Welcome in the 2020s by stepping back to the 1920s at Candlelight Club's Jazz Age New Year's Eve party.
-Expect cabaret from Champagne Charlie, live music from the Bubbly Boys, vintage DJing, Charleston dance routines from the Gatsby Girls and a glimpse into what 2020 has in store for you from fortune tellers Lucius and Foxglove.
-It takes place in a secret location, and 1920s outfits are very much encouraged. £60, book ahead, 7pm-2am
+CANDLELIGHT CLUB: Step into the 1920s at Candlelight Club's Jazz Age New Year's Eve party.
+Expect cabaret from Champagne Charlie, live music from the Bubbly Boys, vintage DJing, Charleston dance routines from the Gatsby Girls and a glimpse into what 2022 has in store, from fortune teller Lucius.
+The party takes place in a secret location, and 1920s outfits are very much encouraged.
+Choose between a regular ticket, or splashing out for a four-course dinner.
+From £45, book ahead, 7pm-2am

 Things to do on New Year's Eve in London that aren't parties

 ICE SKATING: Why not take a twirl on the ice at one of London's winter ice skating rinks?
-From Somerset House to the Natural History Museum, and Tower of London to Hampton Court Palace, there's an ice rink somewhere near you.
+From Somerset House to the Natural History Museum to Hampton Court Palace, there's an ice rink somewhere nearish you.
+They may be closing earlier tonight, but there's time to get a mid-afternoon, or maybe early evening, skate in.
 Various prices, advance booking recommended.